Unity is Power: Semi-Asynchronous Collaborative Training of Large-Scale Models with Structured Pruning in Resource-Limited Clients: Framework Design

 Finally, the server aggregates the gradients and updates segment $i$ by normalizing the segment important scores on segment $i$ as follows:

 where $N_q^i=\{n: M_{n,q}^i=1\}$ represents the set of clients training segment $i$ in the $q$-th round, $\eta$ is the learning rate for training the masked submodel.
-It is worth noting that the aggregation strategy also transfers the high-order knowledge from the deep blocks to shallow blocks in all clients.
+It is worth noting that the aggregation strategy also transfers the high-level knowledge from the deep blocks to shallow blocks, as shown in Fig.\ref{fig:corss_block}.